-To be published in The Decisionist Imagination, edited by Nicolas Guilhot and Daniel Bessner (Oxford: Berghnan Press, 2017).
+To be published in The Oxford Handbook: Futures, edited by Jenny Andersson and Sara Kemp (Oxford: Oxford University Press, 2019)

 This paper maps the key shifts in the narrative and material presentation of nuclear power in Soviet and post-Soviet Russian museums from the 1950s to the present.
 While the links between the nuclear energy industry and authoritarian government have been widely discussed (Hecht 2009; Schmid 2008; Brown 2013), there is a lack of research into how museums, the central sites of modern sense-making (Bennett 1995), were used to legitimize the nuclear industry.
 This paper asks: What was the role of museums in shaping the legitimacy of the nuclear complex in the Soviet Russia?
 What are the continuities and shifts between the communist propaganda of nuclear energy and corporate narratives of the Russian nuclear authority, Rosatom?
 Are there any new, critical narratives of nuclear legacies emerging?
 This study draws on archival and ethnographic research, with a focus on the Polytechnic Museum in Moscow and the Rosatom museum in St Petersburg.